And what’s a well-rounded education without sportsmanship, culture, and art opportunities?

 Middle School Chapel

 Middle school students are encouraged to put their faith into action by tangibly supporting a missionary locally or abroad.
-Students are given opportunity to think out how they can serve God and others by using the gifts and resources given to them.
+Students are given the opportunity to think out how they can serve God and others by using the gifts and resources given to them.

 Students become more aware of their own relationship with God during the middle school years and are encouraged in chapel to not only develop a deeper relationship with Christ but to also share the gospel with those around them.